Part-DB/Part-DB-server/CONTRIBUTING.md

 Part-DB uses translation keys (e.g. part.info.title) that are sorted by their usage, so you will most likely have to lookup, how the key was translated in other languages (this is possible via the "Other languages" dropdown in the translation editor).

+Translation keys can be extracted from templates and PHP codes by running `bin/console translation:extract`.

+## Project structure
+Part-DB uses symfony's recommended [project structure](https://symfony.com/doc/current/best_practices.html).
+Interesting folders are:
+* `public`: Everything in this directory will be publicy accessible via web.
+Use this folder to serve static images.
+* `assets`: The frontend assets are saved here.
+You can find the javascript and CSS code here.
+* `src`: Part-DB's PHP code is saved here.
+Note that the sub directories are structured by the classes purposes (so use `Controller` Controllers, `Entities` for Database models, etc.)
+* `translations`: The translations used in Part-DB are saved here
+* `templates`: The templates (HTML) that are used by Twig to render the different pages.
+Email templates are also saved here.
+* `tests/`: Tests that can be run by PHPunit.

 ## Development environment
 For setting up an development you will need to install PHP, composer, a database server (MySQL or MariaDB) and yarn (which needs an nodejs environment).
 * Copy `.env` to `.env.local` and change `APP_ENV` to `APP_ENV=dev`.
 That way you will get development tools (symfony profiler) and other features that